Acoustic torpedo

-On the Allied side, the US Navy developed the Mark 24 mine, which was actually an aircraft launched, anti-submarine passive acoustic homing torpedo.
+On the Allied side, the US Navy developed the Mark 24 mine, which was an aircraft-launched, anti-submarine passive acoustic homing torpedo.
 The first production Mk.
 24s were delivered to the U.S. Navy in March 1943, and it scored its first verified combat kills in May 1943.
 About 204 torpedoes were launched against submarine targets, with 37 Axis submarines being sunk and a further 18 damaged.

 Since its introduction, the acoustic torpedo has proven to be an effective weapon against surface ships as well as serving as an anti-submarine weapon.
 Today, acoustic torpedoes are mostly used against submarines.

 Overview

 Acoustic homing torpedoes are equipped with a pattern of acoustic transducers on the nose of the weapon.
 By a process of phase delaying the signals from these transducers a series of "acoustic beams" (i.e. a variation of acoustic signal sensitivity dependent on the incident angle of the noise energy).
 In early homing torpedoes the "beam patterns" were fixed whereas in more modern weapons the patterns were modifiable under on-board computer control.
 These sensor systems are capable of either detecting sound originating from the target itself i.e. engine and machinery noise, propeller cavitation, etc., known as passive sonar, or responding to noise energy reflections as a result of "illuminating" the target with sonar pulses, known as active sonar.
 Acoustic torpedoes can be compared to modern fire-and-forget guided missiles.
 What this means is the enemy (most likely a submarine) will be detected by sonar in any direction it goes.
 The torpedo will start with passive sonar, simply trying to detect the submarine.
 Once the torpedo's passive sonar has detected something, it will switch over to an active sonar and will begin to track the target.
 At this point, the submarine has probably started evasive maneuvers and may have even deployed a noisemaker.
 The torpedo's logic circuitry, if not fooled by the noise maker, will home in on the noise signature of the target submarine.